 The calculation/compilation of the Group Patient Volume must incorporate ALL encounters under the practice’s set of billing NPIs.
-If attending providers are not attesting for an EHR Incentive Program payment, their encounters must still be included in the numerator and denominator of the Group Patient Volume calculation.
+If attending providers are not attesting for a PIP/EHR Incentive Program payment, their encounters must still be included in the numerator and denominator of the Group Patient Volume calculation.

 Additional guidance on Group Patient Volume is available in the CMS FAQ 2993.

 Many providers and preparers have questions around selecting the 90-day Patient Volume time period for the two options available, as shown in the MAPIR attestation screens: